jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 # Seven Essential Design Patterns in Logical Order

 While I love Scott’s acronym to help recall the set of essential design patterns, this is not the order in which I prefer to present them.
 Some of these design patterns are natural extensions of others.
-I will introduce them in what I consider logical order with **_highlights_** to their [basic OO components](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html).
-(NOTE: The links to external resources are temporary.
-I will blog about each pattern individually and update the links here with a reference the blog entries when posted.
-The individual pattern blogs will contain the external resource links as well as other references):
+I will introduce them in what I consider logical order with **_highlights_** to their [basic OO components](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html):

 <img src="/assets/SimpleCommand.png" alt="Command" width = "15%" align="right" style="padding-right: 20px;">